-SCC has spare VAS machines – to long term loan to the villages.
+SCC has spare VAS machines – to lend long term to the villages.

 The Parish will need to purchase 2 padlocks and potentially a spare battery costing approximately £80.

 It was RESOLVED to proceed.
-Action – Clerk and Nicola will contact Frensham Clerk and report back to the next meeting on progress.
+Action – Clerk and Nicola Rutherford will contact Frensham Clerk and report back to the next meeting on progress.

-Nicola said there is a trained team in the village to work with VAS machines.
+Nicola Rutherford said there is a trained team in the village to work with VAS machines.

 10. Surrey County Councillor’s Report

-David updated the Parish Council on SCC work.
+Cllr Harmer updated the Parish Council on SCC work.

-Children’s special educational facilities are low in the County. – They wish to create 2 or 3 new schools, thereby reducing the amount of out of county travel.
+Children’s special educational facilities are few in the County. – They wish to create 2 or 3 new schools, thereby reducing the amount of out of county travel.

 The draft budget is available on the SCC website.